Selflender logo

 The federal deficit

-The federal deficit differs from the national debt in that the deficit is the difference between revenue and spending in a single year, whereas the national debt is measured since the country’s inception and over the country’s lifetime, the total sum of money it owes to lenders.
+The federal deficit differs from the national debt in that the deficit is the difference between revenue and spending in a single year, whereas the national debt is measured since the country’s inception and over the country’s lifetime.
+The national debt is what the federal government owes its creditors.
+It’s made up of different types of debt, such as that which is held by the public and federal government trust funds.
 [1] The National Debt Explained https://www.investopedia.com/updates/usa-national-debt/

 Deficits and debt are definitely related.
 The best way to measure a President's debt is to add up his budget deficits.
 A President's budget reveals a particular administration's spending priorities.
 The deficit by each President reveals how much deficit was in each year's budget, which can increase the debt.